kkennedyua/JetstreamDocs/docs/using-images/UsingInstancesAndImages.md

     e.
 Click **Launch Instance**.
 The instance is added to the project's Instances list and you can view its status as it is being launched.
 Once the status is Active you may begin using it.

        **Note:** It may take up to 30 minutes for the instance to be accessible.
 Click **REFRESH (NEED IMAGE)** to see if your instance status has changed to Active.
 You will receive an email with the instance ID and IP address once the instance is in active status.

-To request that your instance be made into an image to reuse and share, or to add code to the instance before it is imaged that executes a script that runs after the image is booted, see **Request an Image of Your Instance (MOVE CONTENT TO THIS PAGE)**.

 ## Suspending, resuming, stopping, and deleting instances